sDutkiewicz/photo_mark/README.md

 - **Image Upload:** Users can easily upload images from their local storage.
 - **Custom Watermark:** Users can add custom text as a watermark to their uploaded image.
+- **Save Image:** Users can save the modified image with the watermark.
+- **Rotate Image:** Users can rotate the uploaded image by 90 degrees.
 - **Preview:** A canvas is available to display and preview the image with the watermark.

 ## Prerequisites